 Post-Stabilization care services are covered services that you get after an emergency medical condition and after you are stabilized.
-A provider may give you Post-Stabilization care to keep you stabilized or improve or resolve your health problem.
+A provider may give you Post-Stabilization care to keep you stabilized or improve or resolve If you have a question, call Health Plan Services at 303-602-2116 or toll-free at 1-855-281-2418.

+your health problem.
 DHMC will pay for your Post-Stabilization care if you are at Denver Health.
 If you are at a non-Denver Health hospital for an emergency, your Post-Stabilization care must be pre-approved by DHMC.
+Once you are stabilized, you or a family member should call DHMP at the number on the back of your member card to notify DHMP of your admission to a non-network hospital.